Birmingham Scouts

 Other Challenges

-• Improving transfer between sections (Breaking down Barriers).
+• Improving transfer between sections.
 Specifically between Scouts and Explorer Scouts

 • Increase the number and role of young people in decision making